 Exercises After Spine Surgery: Why They Matter

 Engaging in Exercises After Spine Surgery helps prevent complications such as blood clots, stiffness, and muscle weakness.
 A carefully tailored exercise plan improves spinal stability, posture, and long-term health, allowing you to resume daily activities without pain.
-Below are the best exercises after spinal fusion and other spine procedures to guide your recovery.
+Below are the cervical spine exercises after surgery and other spine procedures to guide your recovery.

 Top 11 Exercises After Spine Surgery